Sydney Wilson: Career

 Wilson's only win during the 2014–15 season came at the 2015 German Masters when he defeated Anthony Hamilton 5–3, before losing by a reverse of this scoreline to Ryan Day.
-In the second round of the first event of Q School he defeated ex-professional Marcus Campbell.
-Wilson won three more matches to reach the final round and beat Chen Zhe 4–1 to seal his professional status for the first time.
-He has a two-year tour card starting with the 2015–16 season, with Wilson stating that his goal is to remain on tour.
+In the second round of the first event of the 2015 Q School he defeated ex-professional Marcus Campbell.
+Wilson won three more matches to reach the final round and beat Chen Zhe 4–1 to seal his professional status for the first time, earning a two-year tour card starting with the 2015–16 season, with Wilson stating that his goal is to remain on tour.
 He won his first match on tour by beating Oliver Brown 5–2 in the first round of the 2015 Australian Goldfields Open qualifiers, before losing 5–2 to Jack Lisowski.
 At the UK Championship Wilson won a ranking event match at the venue stage for the first time in his career by seeing off Michael White, who at world number 15 was ranked 100 places higher than Wilson.
 He lost 6–2 to Mark Joyce in the subsequent round.
 In the German Masters qualifiers, Mike Dunn edged past Wilson 5–4 and by 86–79 points on the final black.
 Wilson defeated Gerard Greene 4–3 at the Welsh Open, but lost 4–1 to Matthew Selt in the second round.

 Wilson opened the 2016–17 season with 11 straight defeats, before beating Dechawat Poomjaeng 4–2 at the Scottish Open.
 He was defeated 4–1 by Liang Wenbo in the second round.
 Wilson recorded a 10–6 victory over Kurt Maflin in the first round of World Championship qualifying, before losing 10–7 to Rory McLeod and was relegated from the tour after not getting past the third round of both Q School events.